mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 ## Adding the Elasticsearch Service in Zerops

-Zerops Elasticsearch service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).
+The Zerops Elasticsearch service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).

 ### Two ways to do it

 There are two possible ways to create a new Nginx service.
 Either manually in the Zerops GUI, as described in the [rest of this document](#which-version-to-choose), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

-#### Simple import example in the YAML syntax
+#### A simple import example in the YAML syntax

 Zerops uses a YAML definition format to describe the structure.
 To import a service, you can use something similar to the following: